mlaugharn/cli-mcp/README.md

 ### Resources

-The server implements a simple note storage system with:
+The server implements a simple system for working with arbitrary clis with:
 - Custom cli:// URI scheme for accessing individual notes
 - Each cli resource has a name, help menu subtree, and text/plain mimetype